Alternate Rogue

 Prerequisite: 7th-level Rogue, Cost: 2 Exploit Dice

-On impact, sticky alchemical webbing covers a 20-foot cube creating difficult terrain and lightly obscuring the area of the cube.
-If there aren't any vertical surfaces, walls, or ceilings
+On impact, sticky alchemical webbing covers a 20-foot cube creating difficult terrain and lightly obscuring in that area.
+If there aren't any vertical surfaces, walls, or ceilings to support the webbing, it collapses and instantly dissolves.

-Any creature that starts its turn in the webbing, or enters the area during its turn must succeed on a Dexterity saving throw or become restrained by the webbing.
+Any creature that starts its turn in or enters the area during its turn must make a Dexterity saving throw or be Restrained by the webbing.
+As an action, a Restrained creature can make a Strength or Dexterity check, escaping on a success.

 The alchemical webbing remains for 1 minute.
 If it takes any fire damage all the webbing is instantly dissolved.